UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=jlwr3PLytAw" target="_blank"><img src="http://img.youtube.com/vi/jlwr3PLytAw/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>
 </p>

 So under the hood, as soon as the XAML file is saved, the file `MainPage.xaml.g.cs` is generated in the background (almost immediately).
+Note the `g` stands for _generated_.

 Here is a sample: